Responsible Actions for Aquatic Environment in 10 Ways

 Wetlands in Need of Protection

-• Educate others about the importance of wetlands for clean water and a healthy environment.
+• Educate others about the importance of wetlands.

 5. Reducing Plastic Waste